AKSJ/live-video-class/README.md

 1. `git clone` this repo
 2. `npm install`
-2. `node generate-id.js` - see cli or sessionId.txt for output
+2. `touch api/creds.json` - see api/creds.json.example
-3. `touch api/creds.json` - see api/creds.json.example
+3. `node generate-id.js` - see cli or sessionId.txt for output, add to creds.json.
 4. `npm start`

 *NB* Before first running the service a new sessionId must be generated.
+Ensure that your TokBox api key and secret are in place before running.

 ### Service dependencies